ijinwang/CEPCHiggsPaper/README.md

   `git pull`

-* You should be fine with above few line to edit the note as you want.
+* You should be fine with above few lines to edit the note as you want.
 The following are some addtions.

   "git pull" will fetch the most updated version from the server and will merge it with your local version.
   It won't overwrite your local modification (same as "svn update").